Rio Celeste Waterfall: A Natural Wonder in Costa Rica

 How to Get There

-Getting to Rio Celeste Waterfall is an adventure in itself.
-The closest major airport is Juan Santamaria International Airport in San Jose, the capital city of Costa Rica.
-From there, you can choose to rent a car and drive to the Tenorio Volcano National Park, where the waterfall is located.
-The drive takes approximately 3 to 4 hours, but the scenic views along the way make it worthwhile.
+The nearest major airport is Juan Santamaria International Airport in San Jose.
+From there, you can rent a car and drive to Tenorio Volcano National Park, which takes about 3 to 4 hours.
+The drive is scenic, offering glimpses of Costa Rica’s diverse landscapes.

 Local Transportation